Skip to main content

 MEDIATION STYLES

 Chuck’s style is part facilitative and part evaluative.
 The parties usually hire Chuck because of his substantive Labor and Employment expertise.
-Yet Chuck works to listen to the parties to understand the heart of the dispute and to reach a result that works for all sides.
+Yet Chuck works to listen to the parties to understand the core of the dispute and to reach a result that works for all sides.
 When the parties can do so, it is usually a better outcome than some “ordered” resolution.
-Usually there are several “layers of the onion” to uncover.
-Yet at some point in the Mediation the parties will seek Chuck’s view on likely outcomes.
-Chuck will offer Mediator numbers or brackets but only at the request of the parties and under carefully understood circumstances.
+Usually there are several “layers of the onion” to uncover or emotions to address.
+At some point in the Mediation the parties typically will seek Chuck’s view on likely outcomes.
+Chuck will offer Mediator numbers or brackets or ‘Supposals” but only at the request of the parties and under carefully understood circumstances.
 There are numerous techniques that blend evaluative styles with facilitative and listening type approaches that Chuck has employed successfully.
-Each case is different, and it is the job of the Mediator to apply the right techniques to the facts, claims and personalities of the situation.
+Each case is different, and it is the job of the Mediator to apply the right techniques to the facts, claims and personalities of the situation.Chuck prides himself on the ability to address thorny, emotional or personal issues that can create barriers to settlement.

 CLICK HERE TO VIEW THE SAMPLE MEDIATION ENGAGEMENT LETTER